kunigami/kunigami.github.io/blog/_posts/2024-05-09-the-winding-number.md

 $$\int_{\gamma} \frac{1}{z - a} dz$$

 equals 0.
 Still, it's worth exploring this integral further.
 What does its value represent?
+In which case it is 0?
 This is what we'll focus on this post.

 ## Definition

 Let $\gamma$ be a piecewise differentiable closed curve and $a$ a point not on the curve.
-We define **the winding number** of $a$ with respect to $\gamma$ as:
+We define **the winding number** of $a$ with respect to $\gamma$, denoted by $n(\gamma, a)$ as:

 $$(2) \quad n(\gamma, a) = \frac{1}{2\pi i} \int_{\gamma} \frac{dz}{z - a}$$